In this section, we will investigate how Glassbeam’s DSL called SPL (Semiotic Parsing Language) helps in parsing multi-structured machine logs.

 Supported Icons: NVPair, Align Basic, List Basic, Syslog, CSV, XML, JSON

 Col functions provide various transformation functions on the columns of the table being parsed by SPL.
 Some examples of column functions are:

 - Transformation Functions like colsplit, coljoin, colcase, colcopy

 - Computational functions like colcalc

 - Specific function to add global variables (Context) - addcontext

 COLFILL: Fill an empty column with the value from the previous row

 COLDROP: To drop the specified column from the table

-COLJOIN: Join more number of columns or literals and assign to result column
+COLJOIN: Join more number of columns or literals and assign to result in column

-COLREP: Replaces the regular expression match in column with the specified string
+COLREP: Replaces the regular expression match in a column with the specified string